white-Reis/CHALLENGE-3_WEEK-12/README.md

 ## :zap: Testing

-Run the tests by executing the following command in the service directory:
+Running the test requires you to enter the service directory:
    ```bash
    cd .\ms-cars\
    mvn test